SimpleAmericanAccent/.github/profile/README.md

 ### 🛠️ What This Org Is For

-This GitHub organization powers our **internal development**, including:
+This GitHub organization powers **internal development**, including:

 #### 🌱 Client Web App (Private MVP)